-Glazed Lemon Cookies are sweet frosted lemon butter cookies made with fresh lemons.
-This delicious lemon cookie recipe is the perfect amount of sweet and tart.
+Lemon Glazed Cookies are butter cookies topped with a fresh lemon glaze that’s irresistible!
+They’re the perfect amount of sweet and tart and the best to make in Spring!

 These little lemon cookies are favorites of mine.
 We start with a buttery sugar cookie dough and infuse bright lemon flavor with both fresh lemon zest and lemon juice.
 The cookies are soft inside with crisp outer edges.
 We finish them with a lovely sweet lemon glaze that I just want to eat by the spoonful!